donkirkby/live-py-plugin/CONTRIBUTING.md

 code sample and what you would like the live code display to show for that code.

 ## Eclipse Development ##
 Live Coding in Python is an Eclipse Plug-in, so you need the [Plug-in Development Environment (PDE)][pde].
 You might find the [PDE tutorial][tutorial] helpful.

-If you want to see what's currently being worked on, check out the [waffle board][waffle].
+If you want to see what's currently being worked on, check out the latest [milestone].

 ### Running from source code ###
 1. You need to install the PDE.
 You can either install the standard edition of